 The country tables are set to enjoy the countryside views and most of the courses are created to be able to share.
 You will find the food is simple, but always rich and full of flavor.
 The busy open kitchen, the DJ playing electronic music, and the mixologist crafting your cocktails create a cool, contemporary setting with energetic vibes.

-Tip: Brunch & Bubbles is reservations only on Saturday and Sunday from 10 am – 4 pm.
+Tip: Brunch & Bubbles is reservation-only on Saturday and Sunday from 10 am – 4 pm.
 Happy Hour is Saturday & Sunday, 11 am – 1 pm.
-The dining area is completely outdoors, so keep this in mind for colder weather and rainy season.
+The dining area is completely outdoors, so keep this in mind for colder weather and the rainy season.

-Rated one of the best breakfast spots in Valle, definitely, plan to visit Hacienda Guadalupe Restaurante.
+Rated one of the best breakfast spots in Valle, definitely plan to visit Hacienda Guadalupe Restaurante.
 Across the road from the wine museum in Valle de Guadalupe, located at the Hacienda Hotel.
-Staff is friendly, service is top-notch and the views from the patio are quite picturesque.
+The staff is friendly, service is top-notch and the views from the patio are quite picturesque.